jssql1234/docs-sqlpay/docs/usage/leave-module.md

    ![leave-application-employee](../../static/img/usage/leave-module/leave-application-employee.png)

-4. Click on the “+” button.
+4. Click on the ➕ button.
 A row will appear in the display box where you can select the date, type of leave and number of day as how your employee applied.
 Click “Save once the application is done.

    ![leave-application-date](../../static/img/usage/leave-module/leave-application-date.png)
    ![leave-application-save](../../static/img/usage/leave-module/leave-application-save.png)

-5. If your employee applies for half day leave or leave calculated in hours, call out “Day As Time” column.
+5. If your employee applies for half day leave or leave calculated in hours, call out **Day As Time** column.
 1 working day has 8 working hours.

    ![leave-application-halfday](../../static/img/usage/leave-module/leave-application-halfday.png)